-There are tons of studies that show involved parents end up with happier, more successful, smarter, more satisfied kids.
-There is no app that can replicate the involvement and care of parents.
-When I was a kid, my parents told me to never give away personal information on the Internet and to this day I still get a bit of anxiety putting my credit card into Amazon and my Facebook address is fake.
+Many studies show involved parents end up with happier, more successful, smarter, more satisfied kids.
+No app can replicate the involvement and care of parents.
+When I was a kid, my parents told me never to give away personal information on the Internet, and to this day, I still get a bit of anxiety putting my credit card into Amazon, and my Facebook address is fake.
 You’d be surprised what sticks if you talk to your kids about the dangers of the Internet, how to handle bullies and predators, and how to protect themselves.

 Use parental controls in the Google Play Store

 The guide covers a couple of important things.
 You can set the Play Store to only show your kids stuff with the proper ratings.
 Thus, if you prevent apps with a Mature 17+ or Mature 18+ rating, your kids won’t see and can’t download those apps.
 Additionally, the guide covers how to prevent unintentional in-app purchases from your child’s device as well.

 Share your child’s phone location with yourself

 - Add your kids’ Gmail address to your Google Contacts.
 It has to be your Google Contacts.

 - Open Google Maps on the child’s device and make sure you’re logged in.

 - Tap your child’s profile picture in the top right corner and tap the Location sharing option.